The strategic planning process – part 2

 Part (c) requires you to apply the financial skills you have learned throughout your ACCA studies to give an overview of how viable Jerome’s plans are.

-Part (d) again would have been easily answered if you had approached your studies in the logical way suggested earlier and it specifically dealt with the how?
-Part of the strategic choice stage.
+Part (d) again would have been easily answered if you approach your studies in a logical way as suggested earlier.
+Part (d) specifically deals with the ‘how?’ part of the strategic choice stage.
 (Use the internal, external or joint venture model for inspiration).